ualberta-mueller-group/MCGS/docs/style.md

 ```

 ### Implementations in headers
 Function/method definitions should generally go in `.cpp` files and not `.h` files, unless the function/method is both short and declared `inline`.
-Definitions possibly leading to [ODR violations](https://en.cppreference.com/w/cpp/language/definition) should be caught by the linter tools explained in following sections
+Definitions possibly leading to [ODR violations](https://en.cppreference.com/w/cpp/language/definition) should be caught by the linter tools explained in following sections.

-### Using keyword
+### "using" keyword
 The `using` keyword should not appear in headers.
-This should be caught by our linter tools, (i.e. `using namespace std;`, `using std::vector`).
+This should be caught by our linter tools, (i.e. `using namespace std;`, `using std::vector;`).

 ### Empty lines
 Definition blocks (i.e. classes/structs, enums, functions/methods) should be separated by a single empty line: